 What You’ll Touch

 Flannel has always been a popular material in December since it’s warm to wear as the weather chills.
 My Yearbook students do a yearly fashion column, and flannel is classic–it’s always being worn.
 It never goes out of style.
 The smooth feel of leather and faux and real fur are what you’ll feel.
+Leather pants are also popular, especially among those who like to add a bit of edge to their look.
+From classic black leather to textured and colored, leather pants are a fashionable and edgy way to express yourself.

 In my home in December, my little girl would hold the scotch tape as I would wrap presents which is a happy holiday memory for me.
 She didn’t actually hold the tape–she wore it.
 While I would cut and measure the size of the wrapping paper, Rachel would wear the scotch tape I would be using on her fingers.
 We would call them “claws”.
 Talk about multi-tasking!
 Routine tasks like gift wrapping became a time of bonding as we played a game that encouraged creativity and made holiday memories together.
 (For more ideas like this see How to Avoid Holiday Burnout http://wp.me/p5jxvv-62.)